seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 }
 {% endhighlight %}

 Notice that a database connection is now injected into the constructor.
-The rest of code stays the same.
+The rest of the code stays the same.

-As being mentioned before our API returns JSON responses.
+As it was mentioned before our API returns JSON responses.
 So, instead of repeating the same response building logic we can also create our own custom `JsonResponse` class - a wrapper on top of `React\Http\Response`.
 It will accept a status code and the data we want to return.
 JSON encoding logic and required headers will be encapsulated in this class.
 Create it in `src` folder:

 {% highlight php %}
 <?php